Defence Mechanisms in Psychology-

 Introduction In this post, we will focus on understanding what is the psychological defense mechanism of displacement, why we use it, how it can lead to certain problems and the steps that a therapist can use to help the client

-Repression and suppression are very similar defense mechanisms, which people use in order for them to cope with a stimulus that can harm them.
-What is suppression?
-Suppression is a useful psychological mechanism; here we force the unwanted information out
+Repression and suppression are very similar defense mechanisms which people use in order for them to cope with a stimulus that can harm them.
+What is the Defense Mechanism of Suppression?
+Suppression is a psychological defense mechanism where an individual

 A few days ago, a friend lost her cell phone.
-She kept looking for her phone (a good thing to do, for some time) for like eternity.
-After a point, I felt exhausted seeing the number of times she checked
+She kept looking for her phone (a good thing to do for some time) for like an eternity.
+After a point, I felt exhausted seeing the number of times she

-Introduction At times people will go to great lengths to attempt to “justify” a behavior that they know is wrong or that they know others regard as wrong.
-This attempt to justify is what we call as rationalization.
-We have
+Introduction At times people will go to great lengths to attempt to “justify” behaviour that they know is wrong or that they know others regard as wrong.
+This attempt to justify is what we call rationalization.
+We have all done